 Not only that, Jerry can help you refinance your auto loan.
 This intelligent, AI-based app is the fastest, most accurate way to comparison shop for loan options—and you won’t have to spend time making calls.
-(And bonus—it’s totally free to use!)
+(And bonus—finding and comparing quotes is free!)

 Set a (sensible) budget

 Before you approach a financial institution, you need to figure out what you can actually afford.
+There's no sense getting preapproved for a car loan if you're not going to be able to realistically afford it, approval or not.
 What monthly payment amount can you handle comfortably?
 What interest rate makes sense for your long-term budget?